 The Localism Act 2011 introduced a range of new rights and powers to allow communities to improve the places where they live and work.
 One of these rights was Neighbourhood Planning.

-Neighbourhood Plans should set out a positive vision for how the plan area can develop in ways that meets identified local need.
-This could include allocating new sites for housing development.
-Unlike the more traditional type of parish plan or village design statement a successful Neighbourhood Plan has statutory weight and status.
-When made, it becomes part of the districts ‘development plan’ and it will be used to help determine planning applications within the designated area.
+Neighbourhood Plans should add value by setting out a positive vision for how their area can be developed to meet both identified local need and also contribute to the wider district planning objectives.
+Unlike the more traditional type of Parish Plan or Village Design Statement, a successful Neighbourhood Plan has statutory weight and status.
+When ‘made’ (adopted) it becomes part of the development plan for that area and will be used to help determine planning applications where relevant.

-To help decide if this type of plan is right for your community we published a Guide to Community-led Planning Tools (July 2016) which sets out some simple pros and cons of the options available to you.
+To help decide if this type of plan is right for your community see our Guide to Community-led Planning Tools (July 2016) which sets out some simple pros and cons of the options available to you.

 There is also a wealth of information online.
 We recommend you bookmark the Neighbourhood Planning website.
 Launched in March 2018, this is Locality's new home for advice, including: